Skip to main content

 Three things go wrong in category-discovery pipelines.
 Category-slug variance — Capterra category URLs occasionally change (legal-practice-managementlegal-software); maintain canonical-slug mapping.
 Multi-category products — Clio appears in legal-practice-management AND time-and-billing; for de-duplicated category research, dedupe on product_slug.
 Market-segment self-reporting — vendors self-classify market segments; some misrepresent (Mid-Market product claiming "Small Business" focus).
 For accurate SMB filtering, supplement with reviewer-company-size analysis.

-Thirdwatch's actor uses Camoufox + cookie preservation at $4.25/1K, ~47% margin.
+Thirdwatch's actor handles the anti-bot work and proxy rotation so you can focus on the data.
 Pair Capterra with G2 Scraper for mid-market+ depth.
 A fourth subtle issue worth flagging: Capterra's "Sponsored" placements appear at top of category-leader pages — these are paid placements, not algorithmic top-tier.
 For unbiased competitive research, filter out is_sponsored: true rows.
 A fifth pattern unique to vertical-SaaS research: niche categories (under 20 products) often have one or two dominant players + long tail of small entrants — for accurate competitive-positioning, segment by review-count tier rather than treating all products as equal.
 A sixth and final pitfall: Capterra's category-leader algorithm weighs recent-review velocity heavily — products with sustained quarterly review velocity rank higher than equal-quality products with stale reviews.
 For accurate quality-research, supplement Capterra rank with raw rating + review-count metrics.

 Operational best practices for production pipelines